Mehakpreet21/miniproject1-123/part1.md

 It can be reuse a command by typing !3 or !1 depending on how many commands you had.

 8. Home directory and " ~ " : Home directory is the directory where the user stores all his or her personal information.
 Using "cd" or "cd~" to either navigate up on directory level or you can use "cd" to navigate to the perivious directory. "cd~" let's you navigate through multiple levels of directories at once.
 9. file path in Linux: finding a file path you can do it by typing in terminal "find/path/to/folder/ -iname *file_name_portion*". to find only files or only folders add -type f for files or -type d for directories.

+10. tab key : when you press the "tab key" while typing a command, the shell will automatically fill in the rest or show you the available options you can type.